ipo-exe/flare/docs/datetime.md

 ### Structure

-The structure of a **full timestamp** is composed of three main components:
+The structure of a **full timestamp** is composed of three main subdomains:

 ```
 {date}t{time}z{zone}